wbolster/plyvel/doc/api.rst

       See the :py:class:`Iterator` API for more information about iterators.

       :param bool reverse: whether the iterator should iterate in reverse order
-      :param bytes start: the start key (inclusive) of the iterator range
+      :param bytes start: the start key (inclusive by default) of the iterator range
-      :param bytes stop: the stop key (exclusive) of the iterator range
+      :param bytes stop: the stop key (exclusive by default) of the iterator range
       :param bool include_start: whether to include the start key in the range
       :param bool include_stop: whether to include the stop key in the range
       :param bytes prefix: prefix that all keys in the the range must have